gvwilson/thirdbit/src/fiction/santas/index.md

 Elfabot's helping,"
 she added.
 "In fact,
-de's doing most of the work.
+its doing most of the work.
 But I'm learning."

 Finner paused for a moment to consider his words.